 The next step is pulling context from the enterprise’s underlying systems – often all at once.
 In our example, relevant systems might include:

 But this data is fragmented, with different schemas, IDs, and formats for each system.
-The MCP server must route sub-queries, join the results, and normalize them into a single, coherent Customer entity.
+The data layer must route sub-queries, join the results, and normalize them into a single, coherent Customer entity.

 Once context is retrieved, the MCP server assembles the final prompt using a task-specific template.
 For example: